A1 Northumberland dualling decision delayed by nine months

 'Matter of life and death'

-Anne-Marie Trevelyan, the Conservative MP for Berwick who was briefly transport secretary in Liz Truss' government, said there was "real disappointment that today's further delay means that dualling won't happen as quickly as we all need and want it to".
+Anne-Marie Trevelyan, the Conservative MP for Berwick who was transport secretary for 49 days in Liz Truss' government, said there was "real disappointment that today's further delay means that dualling won't happen as quickly as we all need and want it to".

 She added: "None of this is great.
 Today's road is a hazard, the distance to our nearest A&E makes dualling the A1 a matter of life or death and, of course, dualling is essential for our economic development in North Northumberland.